 Families will receive notification of their ceremony assignment in January.
 Once assignments are made requests to be considered for a different ceremony will be reviewed.
 Requests identifying the extraordinary circumstance necessitating reconsideration must be submitted by February 28 via email to Linda Messore at Linda.Messore@sjspwellesley.org or via postal mail to the Religious Education Office at: St. John Religious Education Office, 39 Washington Street Wellesley, MA 02481.
 Ceremony reassignments will be confirmed by March 15th.

 Students sit with their families in an assigned pew, marked by a banner made in class, which is determined by lottery after all assignments and re-assignments are complete.
 Banners can be taken home after the ceremony.
 Cousins and/or related families will be assigned pews adjacent to one another.
 Those families who request a ceremony change, other than familial requests, will not be eligible for the lottery but will be allotted the next subsequent pew after lottery seating is assigned.

 There is one specific rehearsal date outside of class time scheduled for each of the ceremonies the week before the ceremonies.
 Students are required to attend the appropriate rehearsal to be adequately prepared for this very special sacrament.

-Specific information about this year’s sacraments will be posted in the DOWNLOADS section in the spring – please be sure to review these important documents.
+Specific information about this year’s sacraments will be posted in the DOWNLOADS section before the sacraments – please be sure to review these important documents.